Ina, Kapatid, Anak (TV series): Cruze airbag controversy

-Some viewers of the episode where Celyn and Margaux figure in a vehicular accident were surprised that the airbags of the Chevrolet Cruze used in the scene did not deploy despite the damage to the car depicted.
-People took their observations to Twitter, and concerned motorists inquired to Chevrolet on the car's airbag deployment mechanism.
-The automobile manufacturer issued a statement, reminding the public that they were watching a fictional series that did not depict a real event, and calling for such programmes to present factuality on technical matters.
+Some viewers of the episode where Celyn and Margaux figure in a car accident were surprised that the airbags of the Chevrolet Cruze used in the scene did not deploy, despite the damage to the car depicted.
+People took their observations to Twitter, and concerned motorists wrote to Chevrolet regarding the car's airbag deployment mechanism.
+The automobile manufacturer issued a statement, reminding the public that they were watching a fictional series that did not depict a real event, and called for such programmes to present factuality on technical matters.
 A regular cast member of Ina, Kapatid, Anak had to apologise over the issue on behalf of the staff, the writers and ABS-CBN.

 Soundtrack

 The songs used in the series was released as a soundtrack album in 2012 entitled Ina, Kapatid, Anak (Original Soundtrack).
 The soundtrack album was released through Star Music.

+International broadcast

+The show aired in Tanzania on Star TV.